 - Look out for the most relevant solution for the error

-I personally prefer the StackOverflow answers compared to any other forums.
+I prefer the StackOverflow answers compared to any other forums.
 StackOverflow is the ocean of solutions for developers and online issues.
 90% of my problems are solved in StackOverFlow answers.

 Using Specific Support forum

 Posting your questions or issues in the developer’s community forum is another easy way to find the solution.

-There are community forums for most of the programs used in the webserver which makes this option quite feasible.
+There are community forums for most of the programs used in the web server, making this option quite feasible.

-I personally contacted the DigitalOcean support and they are very helpful.
+I contacted DigitalOcean support, and they are accommodating.
 They typically respond to any ticket within a day.
-While they do not have the live chat option, but given the complexity of the issues, it’s not feasible to have a live chat.
+While they do not have the live chat option, given the complexity of the issues, it’s not feasible to have a live chat.

-The DigitalOcean support team has access to all the cloud and backend support, hence any issue raised will be sorted at earliest.
+The DigitalOcean support team has access to all the cloud and backend support; hence they will sort any issue raised at the earliest.

 The DigitalOcean also has a community forum for discussion and resolving the issue.
 We may also consider posting our server-related problems in an open forum for a solution.

 Cloud Server Troubleshooting Video Demo

-Watch the entire video tutorial on how to access the log files to identify the errors and also get support help for troubleshooting the issues.
+Watch the entire video tutorial on accessing the log files to identify the errors and also get support help for troubleshooting the issues.

-I hope you liked the video, please subscribe to our channel for interesting videos.
+I hope you liked the video; please subscribe to our channel for exciting videos.

 What’s next in the #CloudServer series?

 We have learned how to troubleshoot the cloud server issue in this post.